 Highlights: Prairie and mountain views.
 A great year round workout.
 You can see downtown Calgary on a clear day.

-This is a great hike off the Smith-Dorrien Road in Kananaskis Country.
+Buller Pass is one of the great hikes off the Smith Dorrien Road in Kananaskis Country.
 In fall, larches provide a blast of colour.
 From Buller Pass you can see Guinn Pass and Ribbon Lake.

 Distance: 13 km round-trip